Jump to a section

 - Personal growth and independence

-- No compromises on preferences
+- No compromises on music, food, or pace

 - Easier to change plans spontaneously